Product Designer, Kontur.Talk

 2021 – 2024 3+ years

-Kontur.Talk is a platform for corporate communications.
-Like Zoom, but built for the Russian market.
-Every day, tens of thousands of people use Talk for meetings simultaneously, and the service has millions of monthly active users.
-In Russia, Talk is one of the most recognizable products for workplace video calls.
+Kontur.Talk is a workplace communication platform for video meetings and team collaboration — think Zoom, but built for the Russian market.
+The platform serves millions of monthly active users, with tens of thousands of people on calls simultaneously at peak hours.
+Talk is one of the most recognizable products for workplace communication in Russia.

 At Talk, I was responsible for the interface design of two sub-products: Video Conferencing and Talk Rooms.
 I designed new features and rebuilt outdated ones, always focusing on making the interface experience smooth, intuitive, and enjoyable.